google.com, pub-2850068218893477, DIRECT, f08c47fec0942fa0

 Cape Cod Getaways: From Woods Hole to Provincetown

 Cape Cod is a timeless New England escape — lighthouses, sandy beaches, cranberry bogs, and harbors lined with fishing boats.
-But visit in autumn, and the Cape reveals a whole new personality: crisp air, colorful foliage, bustling farm stands, and small-town festivals.
-This guide takes you from Falmouth & Woods Hole at the Upper Cape to Hyannis, Chatham, Truro, and Provincetown, with stops for farmers’ markets, cranberry bogs, fall celebrations, and biking trails along the way.
+But visit in autumn and winter, and the Cape reveals a whole new personality: crisp air, colorful foliage, bustling farm stands, and small-town festivals.
+This guide takes you from Falmouth & Woods Hole at the Upper Cape to Hyannis, Chatham, Truro, and Provincetown, with stops for farmers’ markets, cranberry bogs, seasonal celebrations, and biking trails along the way.

 Cape Cod Beach